maneesha777/Datascience/python_oops_assignment/python_oops.md

                 # Executed if error in the try block
             finally:
                 # Some code .....(always executed) `

+   Since the code in the “finally” block always runs, you want to keep your “clean up” codes here, such as:

+    1. Writing status messages to log files
+    2. Resetting counters, lists, arrays
+    3. Closing open files
+    4. Closing database connections
+    5.Resetting object variables and so on..

+      2. Try else
+   The else clause is executed if and only if no exception is raised.
+This is different from the finally clause that’s always executed.

+            `Syntax:

+                   try:
+                       # Some Code
+                   except:
+                       # Executed if error in the try block
+                   else:
+                       # execute if no exception  `

 ### Q23.
 What is the purpose of the try statement?
 Ans.A try statement includes keyword try, followed by a colon (:) and a suite of code in which exceptions may occur.